Young doctors taking fresh approach to combat opioid epidemic

 The doctor is now part of a local group working on solutions.

 "He was admitted for an infection and he had one of his friends come and sneak some heroin, which he used his IV line for to come and inject," recalled Dr. Sonul Gulati, Internal Med.
-Resident at Mercy Catholic Hospitals.
+Resident at Mercy Fitzgerald.

 Experiences like this one have become a daily occurrence for young doctors.
-Father Peter Clark is a professor at Saint Joseph's University and bio-ethicist for Mercy Catholic hospitals.
+Father Peter Clark is a professor at Saint Joseph's University and bio-ethicist.
 He says the frustration can wear doctors down.

 "They were trying to get them into rehab and they'd say no - there was a real sense of moral distress," he said.